 In April of 2015, our Senior student Taeya Harle was awarded a scholarship to Fresno State University.
 She signed on to the NCAA Div 1 Equestrian team at Fresno to ride on an athletic scholarship.
 In November of 2015, Hannah Byrne officially signed with Auburn University to ride for their NCAA Equestrian Team in the fall of 2016.

 In February 2016 Haley Pembroke signed with Auburn University to ride on their NCAA Equestrian Team.
-Haley joins fellow Deerfield riders Hannah Byrne and Julia Kelly.
+Haley joins fellow Deerfield rider Hannah Byrne.
+Julia Kelly, who originally signed with Auburn, has transferred to Fresno State University in California and is now riding with their team.

 to get you started on the right track if you’re interested in being a potential candidate for a college varsity Equestrian team